 Begin to gather information about practice areas and settings by reading everything you can get your hands on about the practice of law.
-Extroverts reading these recommendations may wonder why we put reading before talking – extroverts usually prefer talking with others to the solitary activity of reading, and want to jump right in to the “good stuff.”
-But reading about the practice of law before starting to speak with others about your career goals is important.
-Why?
-Because until you start reading about all the different practice areas and practice settings out there, you probably won’t even really know what you should be talking to people about – and you probably won’t have the vocabulary to take your conversations very far.
 A little reading will go a long way to introduce you to what is out there – to help you understand each area of practice just enough to ask questions that will let you learn more.

 Practice settings and practice areas overlap – for instance, in the area of criminal law, there are government jobs as prosecutors, public interest positions defending those accused of crimes who cannot afford counsel, as well as criminal defense private law firms – three different practice settings in the area of criminal law.
-So as you research, you will want to think not only about what areas of law sound interesting, but also what practice settings are most attractive to you.
+As you research, think not only about what areas of law sound interesting, but also what practice settings are most attractive to you.